-Plein Air Painters of New Mexico (PAPNM) is an organization of artists dedicated to preserving and promoting painting "en plein air" - in the open air or outdoors.
+Plein Air Painters of New Mexico (PAPNM) is a professional association of artists dedicated to the business of, preserving, and promoting painting "en plein air" - in the open air or outdoors.

 In addition to advancing plein air painting in the tradition of New Mexico's renowned early and mid-20th century artists, PAPNM provides regular opportunities for members to paint together during monthly "paintouts" and hosts annual juried and open exhibitions of members' work.

 In 2007, a seminal group of dedicated artists expressed their passion for contemporary plein air painting by founding Plein Air Painters of New Mexico, with Marilyn Drake serving as the first president.
 Bylaws were written, membership levels and criteria established, a website launched, and monthly paintouts held.
 In 2008, PAPNM filed for non-profit status with the State of New Mexico.
 PAPNM grew to 146 members including 15 signature members.
 For its first two years, PAPNM held an annual paintout and exhibition followed by a members’ meeting and dinner.